Sumita Singha (1988) came to Trinity from India on a scholarship.

 At the Royal Institute of British Architects, she was the Chair of Women in Architecture and then set up its first equality forum, Architects For Change.
 These have helped to raise the profile and numbers of female architects in a male-dominated construction industry.
 Sumita was awarded the Inspirational Leader Award, The Ford Diversity Award and Women Into Business (at the House of Commons) awards, amongst others.
 She sits on the RIBA professional standards committee and was elected to the RIBA Council 2011-14 and has been a member of several committees there, including education, ethics and professional practice.

-In addition, she set up an environmental charity, Charushila, which has carried out community projects in many parts of the world including the UK, Venezuela and Palestine.
+In addition, she set up an environmental charity, Charushila, which has carried out community projects in many parts of the world including the UK, Venezuela, India and Palestine.

-Sumita is also now non-Executive Director of Moorfields Foundation Trust, where she chairs the ‘People’ Committee, while she is also a member of NHS England’s sustainable health system leadership group.
+Sumita is also now non-Executive Director of Moorfields Foundation Trust, where she chairs the ‘People and Workforce’ Committee, while she is also a member of NHS England’s sustainable health system leadership group.